astral-sh/uv/docs/guides/integration/alternative-indexes.md

 !!! important

-    Please read the dcocumentation on [using multiple indexes](../../pip/compatibility.md#packages-that-exist-on-multiple-indexes) in uv — the default behavior is different from pip to prevent dependency confusion attacks, but this means that uv may not find the versions of a package as you'd expect.
+    Please read the documentation on [using multiple indexes](../../pip/compatibility.md#packages-that-exist-on-multiple-indexes) in uv — the default behavior is different from pip to prevent dependency confusion attacks, but this means that uv may not find the versions of a package as you'd expect.